 When it comes to dramas, HBO’s triumphs are unimpugnable: The Sorpanos, The Wire, Game of Thrones and more.
-While those are all well known, HBO’s sister station Cinemax has also benefitted from its place under the HBO Home Entertainment umbrella with the likes of Strike Back and Banshee.
+While those are all well known, HBO’s sister station Cinemax has also benefited from its place under the HBO Home Entertainment umbrella with the likes of Strike Back and Banshee.
 Its newest endeavor is Quarry, which concluded its first season last October.

 Set in Memphis circa 1972, Quarry begins with soldiers Mac Conway (Logan Marshall-Green; Prometheus) and Arthur (Jamie Hector; The Wire) returning from a second tour of Vietnam.
-The pair is embroiled in controversy over alleged war crimes that took place in Quan Thang and are accosted at the airport by angry protestors.
+The pair is embroiled in controversy over alleged war crimes that took place in Quan Thang and are accosted at the airport by angry protesters.

-Their notoriety proves to make finding work difficult with Arthur taking a job at a factory while Mac remains unemployed.
+Their notoriety makes finding work difficult with Arthur taking a job at a factory while Mac remains unemployed.
 Mac is suddenly paid a visit by a man known as The Broker (Peter Mullen; Top of the Lake), who offers a $30,000 advance to go to work for him as a contract killer.
 Mac refuses but is pulled back in when Arthur accepts and asks for help on his first job.

 Unfortunately, things go sideways and Arthur is killed as Mac serves as spotter, and in the ensuing chaos Mac ends up killing another man.
 Even worse for Mac is that nobody can locate the $30,000 Arthur was paid, and Mac is forced to assume the debt lest it fall to Arthur’s family with The Broker paying $4,000 per hit.